Ghosts of the Past (The Killing): Plot

 After dreaming that Belko Royce (Brendan Sexton III) shoots him in his hospital bed, Darren Richmond takes it upon himself to become mobile.
 From his wheelchair, he watches television, stopping on a scene of someone shooting a gun.
 This forces him to go outside the hospital for some fresh air.
 There, he talks with a woman (Patricia Cullen) who is visiting her brother while he is undergoing chemotherapy.
 After they have a conversation about having people around who care, she points out that Richmond has urinated on himself.
 Meanwhile, campaign manager Jamie Wright (Eric Ladin) meets his old friend Eve (Jennifer Spence), who now works at the district attorney’s office.
 Knowing that this was not a social visit, she asks what he wants.
 Later, in Richmond’s hospital room, he tells him that the previous murder charges were based on a fake tollbooth photo, and that he believes Mayor Adams was behind it.

-At the police station, Detectives Sarah Linden and Stephen Holder review their notes on Alexi Giffords (Tyler Johnson), the current suspect.
+At the police station, Detectives Sarah Linden and Stephen Holder review their notes on Alexi Giffords (Tyler Johnston), the current suspect.
 She suggests they visit Monica Krol, Alexi's mother, to see if she knows of his location.
 At her home, they question Monica (Maria Marlow), who insists Alexi had nothing to do with Rosie Larsen's murder.
 She then directs them to the basement, where he is sleeping.
 Back at the station, Holder interrogates Alexi as Linden tells Lt.
 Erik Carlson (Mark Moses) that Rosie's prints were found in Alexi's apartment.
 He cautions her that she can only hold Alexi for eight more hours, as the department is still under scrutiny.

 Linden also interrogates Alexi, sharing details of her own foster childhood.
 When she mentions that Rosie and her parents loved each other, he states that Rosie hated her parents.
 In an adjacent room with Holder, she suggests a "reverse trace" on Alexi's phone to look for any link to Rosie.
 When he says that they will need a warrant, she tells him to remain silent about the matter.

 At the Larsen home, Stan (Brent Sexton) listens at Terry's bedroom door.
 He then leaves Mitch a voice mail saying he and the boys miss her.
 In her motel room, Mitch ignores Stan's call.
 She sees Tina, a teenager resembling Rosie, arguing with a man by the pool.
 Later in a diner, she asks Tina to join her at the table.
 She tells Tina she has a teenage daughter who "left."
 Tina tells her she cannot help find her daughter and leaves.